jllpons/TFG_DGEanalysis/README.md

 # DGEAPY: Differential Gene Expression Analysis using Python

 **NOTE**: This repository contains all of the scripts I've created for my Bachelor's End of Degree Project.

-The main motivation is being able to share what I've done and serve as a way for me to gain experience with the git version control system and remote repositories.
-Thus, **don't expect any fully functional and mantained program**.
+Some of them have been redesigned in [jllpons/dgeapy](<https://github.com/jllpons/dgeapy>) to create a set of tools that try to analyze RNAseq data at different levels.

 ---